(Government-Funded Bachelor's Degree Programmes)

-The tuition fee for non-local students of the government-funded bachelor’s degree programmes is HK$120,000 (~US$15,380) per annum for 2013/14 academic year until the end of your study.
-The tuition fee may increase if there are changes to the tuition fee set by the HKSAR Government.
+The tuition fee for non-local students of the government-funded bachelor’s degree programmes is HK$120,000 (~US$15,380) per annum for 2014/15 academic year until the end of your study.
+The tuition fee may increase if there are changes to the tuition fee set by the Hong Kong SAR Government.

 The residence fees vary according to the room type.
 The residence fees are subject to annual review.
 Please refer to the website of Student Residence Office for details.

 Students can choose to reside in off-campus accommodation, for which the rental could be in the range of USD1, 000-USD1, 500 a month depending on the size, location and type of accommodation.
-Please refer to Student Residence Office for more details.
+Please refer to the website of Student Residence Office for more details.

-For further information, visit the Student Residence website.
+For further information, visit the website of our Student Residence Office.

 Living costs will vary depending on individual lifestyle expectations.
 The estimated basic living expenses are as follows: